Kachi-Awaji/GIT-intro/Lesson-4.md

-# Lesson 4: Commiting your work
+# Part 5: Commiting your work

-In the last lesson, we created our first repository by initializing Git in our project folder.
+Last lesson, we created our first repository by initializing Git in our project folder.

 In this lesson, we will explore Git some more, learning a few new commands along the way.
 We will start working on our project files, and learn how to save (or commit) our changes in Git.